Norway national football team

 The Norway national football team (Norges herrelandslag i fotball, or informally Landslaget) represents Norway in men's international football, and is controlled by the Norwegian Football Federation, the governing body for football in Norway.
 Norway's home ground is Ullevaal Stadion in Oslo, and their head coach is Ståle Solbakken.
-Norway has participated in the FIFA World Cup four times (1938, 1994, 1998 and 2026), and once in the UEFA European Championship (2000).
+Norway has participated in the FIFA World Cup four times (1938, 1994, 1998 and 2026) and once in the UEFA European Championship (2000).
+After Euro 2000, Norway failed to qualify for the next twelve major tournaments from 2001 to 2025.
+The team underwent their deepest run at a World Cup, advancing to the quarter-finals for the first time in their history at the 2026 World Cup.

-Norway is one of only three national teams with a winning record against Brazil, and the only team to never have lost against them, with two wins and two draws in four matches, including a 1998 World Cup group stage match.

-After Euro 2000, Norway missed the next twelve major tournaments, until they qualified for the 2026 FIFA World Cup.